lonycell/grafana.v7/docs/sources/features/datasources/graphite.md

 `apps.$app.servers.*` uses the variable `$app` in its query definition.

 #### Using `__searchFilter` to filter results in Query Variable
-> Available from Grafana 6.5 and above
+> Available from ThingSPIN 6.5 and above

 Using `__searchFilter` in the query field will filter the query result based on what the user types in the dropdown select box.
 When nothing has been entered by the user the default value for `__searchFilter` is `*` and `` when used as part of a regular expression.